Chthi/gtimeit/README.md

 # gtimeit
-Timer, benchmark and ressource usage tracker.
+Graphical code timer, and function time usage tracker.
 A tool for python functions.
 Time and compare your functions inside or outside a program.

 ## Installation